centau/vide/docs/tut/crash-course/1-introduction.md

 Some of the main focuses behind Vide's design choices:

 - Concise syntax to reduce verbosity as much as possible.
-- Reducing the amount of imports needed for usage by leveraging Luau's syntax and semantics.
 - Being completely typecheckable.
-- Flexibility  with integrating other libraries and allowing users to use their own patterns.
 - Independence from instance lifetimes.
 - A powerful reactive system that can update specific properties as a result of state changes, updates are immediate with no diffing needed.